 Your healthcare provider may advise a device called a left atrial appendage closure

-The device closes off an area in the left atrium where most blood clots form that
+The device closes off the left atrial appendage in the left atrium where most blood

 There are other steps you can take to help you manage your AFib and maintain a healthy

-Eat about the same amount of certain foods such as green leafy vegetables if you are
+Eat about the same amount of certain foods, such as green leafy vegetables, if you

 Eat a heart-healthy diet.